IGiotto12/cse158R/README.md

-# cse158R
+# Course Projects
-workplace for the UCSD course CSE 158R
+workplace for the UCSD course